 Remove the Sod

-Remove the sod under the guide string, using a shovel, forming a shallow trench about 2 feet wide.
-Cut out the sod out in chunks about 4 inches deep by about 10 by 10 inches.
+Remove the sod under the guide string, using a shovel, forming a shallow trench about two feet wide.
+Cut out the sod out in chunks about four inches deep by about 10 by 10 inches.
 Lift each chunk and pound it with the shovel to knock off as soil as possible so that it is not wasted.
 Dispose of the sod by placing it in a compost bin.
 If the soil in this area needs aeration, add peat moss and mix it into the soil.Continue to 4 of 8 below.

 04 of 08